-Michigan Kinesiology offers four undergraduate degree programs and four graduate degree programs.
+Michigan Kinesiology offers three undergraduate degree programs and five graduate degree programs.

 Students may declare a major in Movement Science or Applied Exercise Science as early as Orientation.
-Declaration in Sport Management or Athletic Training occurs when a student is admitted to the second level of these programs.
+Declaration in Sport Management occurs when a student is admitted to the second level of these programs.

-The master’s program is intended for students with exemplary academic or professional credentials seeking advanced academic training in Kinesiology.
-Students may choose to focus on Movement Science or Sport Management, depending on their area of interest.
+The Master’s program is intended for students with exemplary academic or professional credentials seeking advanced academic training in Kinesiology.
+Students may choose to focus on Athletic Training, Movement Science, or Sport Management, depending on their area of interest.

 The doctoral program leads to the highest degree awarded by the School of Kinesiology and the university.
 The program seeks to develop scholarly and research competence, and culminates in an original doctoral dissertation that adds to the body of knowledge in Exercise Physiology, Biomechanics, Motor Control, or Sport Management.
 The program is designed for students who intend to make their careers as scholars, teachers, researchers, and professionals.

 The Physical Activity and Nutrition (PAN) Certificate is an option for currently enrolled graduate students.